 During 2020-21, we examined the financial sustainability of each council in Wales.
-We concluded that the Council is well placed to maintain its financial sustainability and plans to strengthen some aspects of its financial management.
+In July 2021, we concluded that as a result of the better-than-expected Welsh Government budget settlements in the last two years, the Council is now better placed to maintain its financial sustainability over the short term but challenges remain over the medium term.